 GATE 2026 Conducting Body

 According to the rotational policy followed by GATE, the IIT Guwahati will conduct GATE 2026.
-It will release the official notification, will conduct the exam, prepare the question paper and the overall process of GOAPS.
+It has released the official notification, and will conduct the exam, prepare the question paper, and the overall process of GOAPS.

 Year | Conducting Institute |